Mervyn LeRoy: The Green Berets (1968): Uncredited adviser

 LeRoy served for over five months as an uncredited adviser on the 1968 The Green Berets, co-directed by Ray Kellogg and John Wayne and based on Robin Moore's 1965 collection of short stories.

-The studio producing The Green Berets, Seven Arts, after recently acquiring Warners, were concerned that Wayne's dual role as actor-director was beyond his abilities.
+The studio producing The Green Berets, Seven Arts, after recently acquiring Warner Brothers, were concerned that Wayne's dual role as actor-director was beyond his abilities.
 LeRoy describes his enlistment in the project and the extent of his contribution:

-Eliot Hyman [head of Seven Stars operations] told me that I had a free hand with the picture.
+Eliot Hyman [head of Warner Bros.-Seven Arts operations] told me that I had a free hand with the picture.
 I could do anything I wanted – even close it down if I felt it should be shut down...When I got to Fort Benning, Duke [Wayne] and I had a long talk and straightened out the question as to how I could help him.
-Then I took over and assisted Duke with the directing whenever he thought he needed me…
+Then I took over and assisted Duke with the directing whenever he thought he needed me...

 LeRoy added that he "was on the picture for five and a half months...I didn't do it for nothing, of course, but I wouldn't let them put my name on it, as I didn't think that would be fair to Duke."
-LeRoy retired from Warners-Seven Arts shortly after completing The Green Berets, representing his directorial swan song.
+LeRoy retired from Warner Bros.-Seven Arts shortly after completing The Green Berets, representing his directorial swan song.

 LeRoy received an honorary Oscar in 1946 for The House I Live In, "for tolerance short subject," and the Irving G. Thalberg Memorial Award in 1976.

 A total of eight movies Mervyn LeRoy directed or co-directed were nominated for Best Picture at the Oscars, one of the highest numbers among all directors.

 On February 8, 1960, he received a star on the Hollywood Walk of Fame at 1560 Vine Street, for his contributions to the motion pictures industry.